Derived intersections and the Hodge theorem: Introduction

 \paragraph The paper is organized as follows.
 In Section~\ref{sec:basics} we collect basic facts about schemes over fields of positive characteristic and about the sheaf of crystalline differential operators.
 We follow with Section~\ref{sec:Azumaya} where we set up the 2-category of Azumaya spaces.
 In Section~\ref{sec:twiderint} we discuss the general problem of twisted derived intersections and we prove Theorem~\ref{thm:twiderint}.
 We conclude the paper with a final section where we apply the general results we have developed to the study of the formality problem for de Rham complexes.
 In particular we prove Theorems~\ref{deRham},~\ref{twisteddeRham} and~\ref{thm:twisteddR}.

 \paragraph \textbf{Acknowledgements.} The entire project described in this paper was sparked by a comment/question by Mircea Musta\c t\u a, for which we are grateful.
 The second author has benefited from a stimulating conversation with Michael Groechenig.
+The idea of Remark~\ref{subsec:defh} arose from conversations with Taylor Dupuy.
 The authors are supported by the National Science Foundation under Grants No.\ DMS-0901224, DMS-1101558, and DMS-1200721.